pshchelo/httpie-keystone-auth/README.rst

 TODO
 ====
+- better API version discovery, do the most expected thing by default
+- easier API microversion specification
 - for password-like auth type, check that the password is provided in the ``clouds.yaml`` and prompt for password if it is not provided as "password" to HTTPie.